 OECD Home › Environment Directorate › Climate change › Latest Documents

 Limiting climate change to 2°C requires a major shift in investment patterns towards low-carbon, climate resilient options.
 The OECD work on financing climate change action focuses on developing frameworks, tools and analysis to provide guidance to countries in this transition.
+New Policy Highlights on Investment in clean energy infrastructure.

 The CCXG (formerly called the Annex I Expert Group) is a group of government delegates and experts from OECD and other industrialised countries.
 Its aim is to promote dialogue on and enhance understanding of technical issues in the international climate change negotiations.